Muimi272/Chat-Room/README.md

 Chat-Room

 Short Description
-A simple console-based chat room written in pure Java.
+A console-based chat room written in pure Java.
 No GUI; runs in the terminal/console.
 The project contains separate server and client implementations.
 The server listens on TCP port 10000 (hard-coded).
 The client reads the server address from address.json and connects to port 10000.
 No external frameworks or third-party libraries are required.

 Prerequisites
 - Java Development Kit (JDK) 8 or later, recommended JDK 23